 Discuss other imaging procedures of the liver and associated vascular and pathologic structures.

 Describe pathology/pathophysiology of the gallbladder and biliary system.
-DMSC1, DMSC3, DMSC4, DMSC7, DMSC8, DMSC9 DMSD8, ch,ci,4a,4b,4c,4h
+App.B.3. b.1.d

 Discuss anatomy, variations, and physiology of the gallbladder and biliary system.

 Describe patient preparation, breathing instructions, and positioning for sonographic procedures involving the gallbladder and biliary system.